-Brain fog affects different people in different ways.
+Brain fog affects people in different ways.
 You might experience one or all of the following symptoms which can vary in intensity depending on the day.
-Here are the four most common symptoms associated with brain fog:
+Here are the four most common symptoms of brain fog:

 1. Lack of Concentration

 When you can’t concentrate, mental tasks can feel like a moving target.
-Rather than being able to zone in and focus, your mind constantly wanders off, making it difficult to get anything done.
+Rather than being able to hone in and focus, your mind constantly wanders off, making it difficult to get anything done.

-Brain fog can affect one’s ability to remember all kinds of information, including academic material, daily tasks like forgetting your car keys, or personal memories like what you ate for dinner last night.
+Brain fog can affect your ability to remember all kinds of information, including academic material, daily tasks like forgetting your car keys, or personal memories like what you ate for dinner last night.

 3. Chronic Fatigue